mcneel/rhino.inside-revit/docs/pages/_en/1.0/guides/revit-docs.md

 ## Querying Linked Elements

-Use the {% include ltr/comp.html uuid='0f7da57e' %} component shown here to access elements if a given document.
+Use the {% include ltr/comp.html uuid='0f7da57e' %} component shown here to access elements in a given document.
 The input document can be a linked document as well.

 ![]({{ "/static/images/guides/revit-links-querywalls1.4.png" | prepend: site.baseurl }})